jakkso/flask_blacklist/README.md

 ## 🔥Flask_Blacklist🔥

 ### What
-It's a Flask extension designed to work with `sqlalchemy` and `flask_pratorian` to blacklist tokens!
+It's a Flask extension designed to work with `flask_sqlalchemy` and `flask_pratorian` to blacklist tokens!

 It stores blacklisted JWT's jti value in an in-memory store, allowing blacklist checks without database calls.
 However, when a token is blacklisted, it is also persisted to the database.